 The Ostermarkt Schloss Schönbrunn has the best setting of all.

 Anyway, this wonderful market has always been full of high-quality wares as well as regional specialties to keep your hunger at bay.
-A new organiser takes over for 2025, though, so I await news of any changes.
+A new organiser takes over for 2025, so I will revise my article once I’ve had a chance to visit.

 2. Am Hof